Chang-Yu-Chang/ecoprospector/README.md

-# Ecoprospector
+# ecoprospector

 > Design protocol for artificially selecting microbial communities

 This package is designed for executing community-level selection protocols to engineer microbial communities toward desired functions.
 The simulation is based on batch culture and the microbes in a community interact via   consumer-resource dynamics.

-See our [preprint](https://www.biorxiv.org/content/10.1101/2020.07.24.214775v2) that uses Ecoprospector to study a range of selection strategies that direct the evolution of microbial communities.
+See our [preprint](https://www.biorxiv.org/content/10.1101/2020.07.24.214775v2) that uses ecoprospector to study a range of selection strategies that direct the evolution of microbial communities.

 ![](outline.png)